wandb/weave/docs/docs/tutorial-tracing_1.md

 **Get your API key**

-Then create a Weights & Biases (W&B) account here https://wandb.ai/site and copy your API key from https://wandb.ai/authorize
+Then, create a Weights & Biases (W&B) account here https://wandb.ai/site and copy your API key from https://wandb.ai/authorize

 ## 2. Log a trace to a new project